TIME TO READ: 10 MINUTES

 We have millions of STEM grads & tech pros already.
 The STEM gap is a proven lie.

-Professor Hal Salzman of Rutgers University has researched the H-1B situation for years. that American colleges typically produce between 40 to 100% more STEM grads than are hired into STEM occupations each year!
+Professor Hal Salzman of Rutgers University has researched the H-1B situation for years.
+His research found that American colleges typically produce between 40 to 100% more STEM grads than are hired into STEM occupations each year!

 Companies like Google, Facebook, Twitter, and HP want you to believe a shortage exists.
 Meanwhile, they lobby Congress to increase H-1B visas, and to create programs like the "Highly Skilled Immigrant" bill (HR1044).
 These provide tech giants with what amounts to slave labor from India, at the cost of our American workers' jobs.